Donnervoegel/java/docs/clientMeetings/ClientMeeting2Transcript.md

 **Stephen:** And I have one question about if she fails to put in the password correctly that she was given when she’s trying to change it, would there be some sort of security issue or continually allow to...

-**Janice** Again, if she screws it up five times she’ll have to go back to the system administrator.
+**Janice:** Again, if she screws it up five times she’ll have to go back to the system administrator.

 (That’s still unlikely)